Course Content and Outcome Guide for PS 221

 - Special Fee:

 Course DescriptionProvides an introductory survey of economic, political, social, and cultural dimensions of globalization and evaluates their impacts on international relations.
 Examines patterns of conflict and cooperation among countries including the influence of international institutions, NGOs, and global corporations.
 Introduces selected issues such as war and peace, global security, environment, elites and concentration of power, wealth and income distribution, cultural and ethnic identities and explores possible peaceful solutions to these global problems.
 PS 221, EC 221 and SOC 221 are equivalent and only one may be taken for credit.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description